Anger, grief for family members of 13 U.S. troops killed in Afghanistan | Entertainment

 "It's kill or be killed, definitely trynna be on the kill side," Soviak wrote on June 10.
 The accompanying photo appeared to show him alongside two other troops in uniform holding weapons.

+Hunter Lopez, 22, another Marine killed in the blast, was the son of a captain and a deputy in the Riverside County, California, sheriff's office, according to a Facebook post by Sheriff Chad Bianco.
+Lopez had planned on following in his parents' footsteps and becoming a deputy when he returned home, the post said.
+"I am unbelievably saddened and heartbroken for the Lopez family as they grieve over the loss of their American Hero," Bianco wrote in a different post on his personal Facebook page.

+The explosion also took the life of Staff Sergeant Taylor Hoover from Utah, according to a Facebook post by his aunt, Brittany Jones Barnett.
+She and other relatives described him on social media as brave and kind.
+"The world has lost a true light.
+Our hearts are broken.
+Shock, disbelief, horror, sadness, sorrow, anger and grief," she wrote.

-The father of Lance Corporal Jared Schmitz, 20, another Marine killed in the bombing, called into a local radio station in Missouri on Friday and tearfully recalled his son's passion for military service.
-"He was not the type that liked to just sit around and get his four years done and walk away," Mark Schmitz told KMOX, according to a recording posted on the station's website.
+The father of Lance Corporal Jared Schmitz, 20 called into a local radio station in Missouri on Friday to speak about his son's death and his passion for military service.
+"He was not the type that liked to just sit around and get his four years done and walk away," Mark Schmitz told KMOX.
 "He wanted to be in a situation where he actually made a difference."

-Schmitz said his son had been stationed in Jordan on his first deployment before being called to Afghanistan two weeks before the attack.
+Schmitz said his son had been stationed in Jordan before being called to Afghanistan two weeks before the attack.
 The last publicly visible post on Jared Schmitz's Facebook page was a July 29 photograph of him at the archeological site of Petra, in Jordan.
 A friend commented that he hoped Schmitz was staying safe, to which Schmitz replied, "always my guy".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)